PureStorage-OpenConnect/Accelerate-2024-Workshop/Ansible-Samples/1.4-pgroup/README.md

 localhost                  : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-# Solution

-The finished Ansible Playbook is provided here: [purefa-pgroup.yml](https://github.com/PureStorage-OpenConnect/ansible-workshop/blob/master/1.4-pgroup/purefa-pgroup.yml).

 # Verifying the Solution

-Login to the Pure Storage FlashArray with your web browser using the management IP address you set in your YAML file.
+Login to the Pure Storage FlashArray with your web browser.

 The list of protection groups configured in the array can be found by navigating the menu on the left to Storage, then selecting the top menu item Protection Groups.![pgroup](pgroup.PNG)